gymrek-lab/CITRUS/doc/user_guide.md

 # Defining Simulations

 Users define a directed graph of the simulation in a configuration JSON file.
 Simulation configuration JSON files define a dictionary with keys 'input' and 'simulation_steps'.
 The 'input' key maps to a list of input sources and their resulting input nodes.
 The 'simulation_steps' key maps to a list of operator or nodes and their input edges, which defines the rest of the graph.
+All input nodes and operator nodes have a unique string alias.

 ## Input